 Do You Have to Pay US Taxes on Foreign Inheritance?

 Though the passing of a loved one is undoubtedly a difficult event, it sometimes happens that a person benefits financially from such an occurrence because they are the recipient of an inheritance.
 In many cases, especially those involving large amounts of money, there are substantial reporting and withholding requirements that go along with an inheritance, thanks to U.S. tax laws.
 However, the situation can become more complicated if one or more parties are not American citizens or live outside the United States.
-In this scenario, a U.S. taxpayer might reasonably wonder, “Do you have to pay U.S. taxes on a foreign inheritance?”
-To find out, keep reading as the international tax accountants at US Tax Help provide some answers.

 How the US Taxes Foreign Inheritances